What does it mean if your debt is charged off as bad debt?

 “By law, the credit bureau must remove the post and ask the creditor for documentation,” Sullivan says.
 “The consumer can contest the posting online, but having a record of a written objection is better.”

-Once the credit reporting agency and the creditor receive the dispute, they have 30 days to prove or disprove it.
-If it is determined that there was indeed an error, the credit reports must be updated to reflect that fact if they have not been corrected already.
+Once the credit reporting agency and the creditor receive the dispute, it has 30 days to prove or disprove it.
+If it was an error, the credit reports must be updated to reflect that fact — if they have not been corrected already.

 Is the account actually paid?